Lasse-Tom-Lang/pool-calculator/README.md

-# pool-calculator
+# Pool Calculator
-This is a calculator for Swimmingpools

 ## Setup

-To set up the calculator, you have to edit the "poolVolume" variable in the calculator.js file.
-The volume is in m^3.
+To set up the calculator, you have to edit the `poolVolume` variable in the `calculator.ts` file.
+The volume is in $m^3$.
-To use the save function, you need a php-server.